 Once you have sent your application along with all the necessary documents (listed on our website) and sent a confirmation of your application payment, you will be contacted by the school within a week or ten days to set a date for your interview.
 Depending on whether you are already in Poland or not we conduct the interviews at school or via Skype.

-The interview is usually hosted by one of our film directing professors, Mr Marek Brodzki and Katarzyna Zadruzna -the school's manager for international projects.
+The interview is usually hosted by one of our film directing professors, Mr Marek Brodzki and Katarzyna Zadrużna -the school's specialist in recruitment and international cooperation.
 Mostly we ask about your film inspirations, the work samples that you sent us as well as some basic questions connected to film knowledge and story telling.
-It usually takes 15 to 20 minutes and we inform you about the results directly during the interview or within a day.
+It usually takes 15 to 20 minutes and we inform you about the results directly during the interview or within few days.
 All interviews are held in English.

 What is the duration of the entire course?